toddmcneill/combo-graph/README.md

 ## Example Queries

-See the top 10 most used cards, how many combos they're used by, and how many cards they're used with:
+Top 10 most used cards, how many combos they're used by, and how many cards they're used with:
 ```
 {
   var(func: type(Card)) {